 "I do not believe that there is a more glorious work of sculpture existing in the world," wrote John Ruskin (1819-1900).

-The great Victorian writer was referring to the bronze equestrian statue of Bartolomeo Colleoni (1395-1475), which was modelled by Andrea del Verrocchio (1435-88) and cast by Alessandro Leopardi (1466-1512).
-Colleoni was a successful condottiero (mercenary), who was employed for many years by the Venetian state.
+The great Victorian writer was referring to the bronze equestrian statue of Bartolomeo Colleoni (1395-1475), which was modelled by a Florentine, Andrea del Verrocchio (1435-88), and cast by a Venetian, Alessandro Leopardi (1466-1512).
+Leopardi, rather cheekily, inscribed his own name, and his name alone, on the strap under the horse's belly.

 The statue, which depicts man and horse as a formidable fighting machine, was unveiled to the public on March 21st, 1496.

-Colleoni is buried in the Cappella Colleoni in the city of Bergamo.
+Bartolomeo Colleoni is buried in his native city of Bergamo.